Carlos-Augusto-Lopes-Ramos/Pink-Joel/README.md

 🔒 Security Rules

-A user can only edit/delete their own comments
+Users can only edit/delete their own comments

-Validation is based on the user extracted from the token
+Validation is based on the authenticated user extracted from the token

 🚧 Roadmap

 JWT + Spring Security

-BCrypt
+BCrypt password encryption

 Token expiration

 Rate limiting

+Logging

-Logging and automated tests
+Automated tests

 👨‍💻 Author